ssong26/DeepModulus/README.md

 ## Getting Started

-Provide instructions on how to get started with your project.
-This should include information on prerequisites and installation.
+In the current section, I will present a quick example about how to run the Deepmodulus code.

 ### Prerequisites

 The current code is developed based on Python 3.7.0.
 The main package needed is Deepxde 1.7.0. which is available on the website https://deepxde.readthedocs.io/en/latest/user/installation.html.
-Please check it for the detailed instructions of installation.
-All the packages the author currently uses is given in the file "TF-2.5.yaml".
-For the best performance, please set the GPU environment for Tensorflow.
+Please check the website for the installation details.
+In addition, all the packages the author currently uses is given in the file "TF-2.5.yaml".
+Please install the GPU environment for tensorflow to accelerate the calculation.

 ### Installation

 Step 1:
 Install the Deepxde 1.7.0.
 Step 2:
 Go to the repository of the deepxde.
 Replace the “booundary_conditions.py” with the boundary conditions provided.
-This new boundary_conditions added three more boundary conditions

 ## Usage

-Here, we will provide an example of
-Provide examples or documentation on how to use your project.
-Include code snippets or screenshots if necessary.
+### For the pregiven calculation Case.
+The current example provided here is based on the section 3.3 in the references.
+To run the code, please download the folder "Data", "Template" and the file "Run.py", and put them in the same folder.
+In "Run.py", you could set the noise value of speckle data, the number of epochs, the number of speckles and the number of tests you want to make.

+### For any calculation case.
+In hte real

 ## Contributing